piyushjajoo/my-gke-tf/README.md

 Execute all the commands below from `my-gke-tf` root where the above explained files are -

+1. Create [GCP Project](https://cloud.google.com/resource-manager/docs/creating-managing-projects) and note the `Project ID` as we will need it below.

+2. Terraform needs permissions to interact with the GCP API.
+This is accomplished by creating a service account.
+In the GCP console, navigate to `IAM & Admin > Service Accounts > Create Service Account`, provide a name, and grant it the `Kubernetes Engine Admin` and `Service Account User` roles.
+Next, create a JSON key for this service account and download it.
+Keep this file safe and secure, as it provides administrative access to your GCP project.
+We will need this file below.

-1. Make sure [gcloud cli](https://cloud.google.com/sdk/docs/install) is installed and configured to talk to the gcloud account.
+3. Make sure [gcloud cli](https://cloud.google.com/sdk/docs/install) is installed and configured to talk to the gcloud account.

 ```shell
 gcloud auth application-default login